London School of Economics: Admissions

-In 2025, The London School of Economics received 30,000 applications for roughly 1900 undergraduate places or 16 applicants per place.
+In 2025, the London School of Economics received 30,000 applications for roughly 1,900 undergraduate places or 16 applicants per place.
 All undergraduate applications, including international applications, are made through UCAS.
-LSE had the 8th highest average entry qualification for undergraduates of any UK university in 2021–22, with new students averaging 195 UCAS points.
-The university gave offers of admission to roughly 12.2% of its undergraduate applicants in 2023, one of the lowest offer rates across the UK.
-Bsc Economics is the most competitive undergraduate course at the LSE with over 4000 applications for just over 200 places.
-LLB in Laws comes second with 2600 applications for just over 170 places.
+The university is consistently designated as a 'high-tariff' institution by the Department for Education, with the average undergraduate entrant to the university in recent years amassing between 159–162 UCAS Tariff points in their top three pre-university qualifications – the equivalent of A*A*A at A-Level.
+Based on 2022/23 HESA entry standards data published in domestic league tables, which include a broad range of qualifications beyond the top three exam grades, the average student at the LSE achieved 187 points – the eighth highest in the country.
+The university gave offers of admission to roughly 26% of its undergraduate applicants in 2023, one of the lowest offer rates across the UK.
+BSc Economics is the most competitive undergraduate course at the LSE with over 4,000 applications for just over 200 places.
+LLB in Laws comes second with 2,600 applications for just over 170 places.

 Prospective Postgraduate students applying to the LSE are required to have a first or upper second Class UK honours degree, or its foreign equivalent, for master's degrees, while direct entry to the MPhil/PhD programme requires a UK taught master's with merit, or foreign equivalent.
 Admission to the diploma requires a UK degree or equivalent plus relevant experience.
-The intake to applications ratio for postgraduate degree programmes is very competitive; the MSc Financial Mathematics had a ratio of just over 4% in 2016.
+The intake to applications ratio for postgraduate degree programmes is very competitive; the MSc Economic Policy for International Development had a ratio of 3.46% in 2024.